TryItOnline/cixl/devlog/console_painting.md

 let: i $fn load-png;
 ```

 Next we allocate yet another frame to use as destination for scaling and a painter.
-Once proportional scaling factors are calculated, the loaded image is set as destination brush and painted.
+Once proportional scaling factors are calculated, the loaded image is set as destination brush and painted with full opacity.
 Frames support printing ANSI graphics directly to output streams.

 ```
 let: f $w $h new-frame;